Need a New U.S. Passport? Don’t Delay, Wait Times Have Climbed

 Photo by Shutterstock

-Last year, the U.S. State Department processed 21,995,760 passports, a record number that’s more than at any point since tallying began in 1974.
+Last year, the U.S. State Department processed nearly 22 million passports, a record number that’s more than at any point since tallying began in 1974.
 That trend doesn’t seem to be slowing down in 2023, especially as the busy spring and summer travel season is looming.

-U.S. travelers looking to renew or obtain their passport for the first time can expect longer wait times, with the standard processing period now 8 to 11 weeks, according to the latest update from the State Department.
-While this is a shorter duration than in 2020 at the height of the pandemic, when the process stretched out for months, it’s still longer than even in January, when a routine passport application ranged from 6 to 9 weeks.
+U.S. travelers looking to renew or obtain their passport for the first time can expect longer wait times.
+As of March 24, the standard processing period is now 10 to 13 weeks, according to the latest update from the State Department.
+Between February 6 and March 23, it had been 8 to 11 weeks, and prior to February 6, the standard processing time was 6 to 9 weeks.

 The cost of passport renewal or a new application for adults is $130.
-And while it’s possible to upgrade a passport application from routine processing to expedited processing, the additional fee is $60 (for a total of $190 for expedited service), and the current expedited processing time is 5 to 7 weeks.
+And while it’s possible to upgrade a passport application from routine processing to expedited processing, the additional fee is $60 (for a total of $190 for expedited service).

 If U.S. residents have urgent international travel plans within 14 calendar days, or have a life-or-death emergency and must travel within 3 business days, the State Department also offers an appointment-based service at 26 regional passport agencies.
 To make an appointment, applicants must call 1-877-487-2778.
 Walk-ins are not accepted.